cljfx/cljfx/README.md

 multiple stateful reactive atoms for state and instead prefers composing ui in more pure manner.

+Like re-frame, it provides an approach to building large applications using subscriptions and events to separate view from logic.
+Unlike re-frame, it has no hard-coded global state, and subscriptions work on referentially transparent values instead of ever-changing atoms.

-Like fn-fx, it wraps underlying JavaFX library so developer can describe everything with just data.
-Unlike fn-fx, it is more dynamic, allowing users to build prop maps for components in runtime, and has more explicit and extensible lifecycle for components.
+Like fn-fx, it wraps underlying JavaFX library so developer can describe everything with clojure data.
+Unlike fn-fx, it is more dynamic, allowing users to use maps and functions instead of macros and deftypes, and has more explicit and extensible lifecycle for components.

 ## Introduction